 The other key feature of Windows Mixed Reality is that it's a hardware agnostic system, meaning different companies can release different headsets and accessories that will all run the same software.
 All the announced headsets have been pure VR devices so far, but the "Mixed Reality" moniker suggests Microsoft might be leaving the door open to eventually integrate augmented reality systems, like its own HoloLens, into the ecosystem.

 The Samsung HMD Odyssey looks set to sit at the top of the Mixed Reality food chain.
 While other headsets from HP, Dell, Lenovo and Acer use LCD screens, Samsung has gone for dual AMOLED displays, which should make for brighter colors and deeper blacks.
-Each screen measures 3.5 in, creating a combined resolution of 1,440 x 1,600 with a refresh rate of up to 90 Hz.
-Those specs are all slightly higher than the other Windows headsets, as is the Odyssey's 110-degree field of view.
+Each screen measures 3.5 in, creating a combined resolution of 2,880 x 1,600 with a refresh rate of up to 90 Hz and a 110-degree field of view.
+Those specs are all higher than other Windows headsets, and it even boasts a better resolution than the top-end HTC Vive and Oculus Rift.

 Instead of a phone, the brains of the HMD Odyssey come from a PC or laptop running Windows 10, connected to the headset via a 4-m (13-ft) long HDMI and USB cable.